JasminSpinetto/Courseware/Streaming Data Engineering/EPL/epl-join-semantics/readme.md

 ### "Table" to "Table" and Stream to "Table" joins

+When we talled about Stream to Relation operators, the Relation Tables where instantaneous.
+Now we want the final Table which is the compaction of all instantaneous Tables during the time span considered.\
-EPL offers three ways to build tables out of unbounded streams:
+EPL offers three ways to build tables (to do compaction) out of unbounded streams:

 * The `keep all` window is a data window that retains all arriving events.
-However, care should be taken to remove events from the keep-all data window in a timely manner.
+However, care should be taken to remove events from the keep-all data window in a timely manner because it will explode.
+This is the Kafka way, it also keeps duplicates;
 * The `unique` window is a window that includes only **the most recent** among **events** having the same value(s) for the result of the specified expression or list of expressions.
+Also this must be sized smartly;
-* The `create Table` statement with the corresponding `insert into` aggregation query since they are holders for aggregation state
+* The `create Table` statement with the corresponding `insert into` aggregation query since they are holders for aggregation state.
+Used to include conditions for entering the table.

 `unique` windows implement the ktable abstraction of Kafka Stream described in the original article.
 In Kafka-agnostic terminology, they are named **materialized view**s.
 In the following, we call them simply **Table**s even if this term collides with EPL Tables (for more information, see [2.14.2.
 Tables](http://esper.espertech.com/release-9.0.0/reference-esper/html/processingmodel.html#processingmodel_infra_table) in EPL documentation).